Rinvoq (Upadacitinib)

 Alcohol

-There is no specific information available about the effects of taking Rinvoq with alcohol.
-Discuss alcohol use with your doctor.
+There is no specific information on the effects of alcohol while taking Rinvoq.

 Driving and Operating Machinery